TeachBooks/deploy-book-workflow/README.md

 - Ability to release both private (GitHub Pro, GitHub Team, GitHub Enterprise Cloud, or GitHub Enterprise Server required) and public (GitHub Free is enough) repositories.
 GitHub Teams is free for teachers as described in the [GitHub documentation](https://docs.github.com/en/education/explore-the-benefits-of-teaching-and-learning-with-github-education/github-education-for-teachers/about-github-education-for-teachers#github-education-features-for-teachers).
 If you have an organization for your TeachBook on GitHub, link your GitHub team rights to your organization as described on the [GitHub website](https://github.com/team#organizations).
-- Releasing all or a selection of branches, allowing to build a draft version of the TeachBook online which reduces the need for local builds of the book
+- Releasing all or a selection of branches and pull requests, allowing to build a draft version of the TeachBook online which reduces the need for local builds of the book
 - Provides a summary describing where the TeachBook is released, errors in the build process per branch and how the release step is configured
 - Caching of already built books so that it can be partially reused when another branch is released or the next build contains critical errors
 - Caching of python environment to speed up the workflow